drlndds/navigation/README.md

 ## Solution

-The environment will be considered solved when, in the course of simultaneously learning and acting, the agent has received a average reward of (at least) +13 over 100 consecutive episodes.
+The environment will be considered solved when, in the course of simultaneously learning and acting, the agent has received an average reward of (at least) +13 over 100 consecutive episodes.

 ## Running the code